Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Particle physics formulae

-\paragraph{$\chi \chi \to \eta \eta A^\prime$} For large values of the dark gauge coupling $g_D$, the dark brehmstrahlung process can become important, cf. the right panel of \cref{fig:DP_lifetime_dark_brehm}.
+\paragraph{$\chi \chi \to \eta \eta h_D$} For small values of the dark gauge coupling $g_D$, the dark bremsstrahlung process becomes important, because the coupling between a pair of $\eta$s and a $h_D$ is proportional to the dark Higgs vev, $v_D=m_{A^\prime}/g_D$.
 The amplitude of the process depends on, i.a., the momenta of all the particles and the total energy in the CM frame $s=(p_1+p_2)^2$:

-where the incoming $\chi$ particles have momenta $p_1$, $p_2$, the outgoing $\eta$ particles have momenta $p_4$, $p_5$ and the outgoing $A^\prime$ has momentum $p_3$.
-The total cross section is given by\cite{romaoTechniquesCalculationsQuantum}\footnote{We provide a general expression valid for five different masses, expanding and correcting the expressions from\cite{romaoTechniquesCalculationsQuantum}.}
+where the incoming $\chi$ particles have momenta $p_1$, $p_2$, the outgoing $\eta$ particles have momenta $p_4$, $p_5$ and the outgoing $h_D$ has momentum $p_3$.
+The total cross section is given by\footnote{We provide a general expression valid for five different masses, expanding the expressions from~\cite{romaoTechniquesCalculationsQuantum}.}

-where we have already performed a trivial integral over the azimuth angle $\phi$, which gives a factor of $2\pi$.
-The angles written without the asterisk are evaluated in the CM frame of pair of particles with momenta $p_1$ and $p_2$.
+To obtain this expression, we have already performed a trivial integral over the azimuth angle $\phi$, which gives a factor of $2\pi$.
+The angles written without the asterisk are evaluated in the CM frame of a pair of particles with momenta $p_1$ and $p_2$.
 In turn, quantities with the asterisk ($^{*}$) are evaluated in the CM frame of pair of particles with momenta $p_4$ and $p_5$.
 For example, $\theta$ is the scattering angle between the particle with momentum $p_3$ and the collision axis of the particles with momenta $p_1$ and $p_2$ in their CM frame, while $\theta^{*}$ and $\phi^{*}$ denote the angles of the particle with momentum $p_3$ in the frame where $\vec{p}_4+\vec{p}_5=0$.

 In our case, we set:

 In order to obtain the quantities with the asterisk, one needs to use the following boost factor

 The invariant mass $m_{45}$ and the energy of the pair $E_{45}$ are given by